-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in fall 2007.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in fall 2009.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
 Admitted applicants should include wait-listed students who were subsequently offered admission.

-C1 Total first-time, first-year (freshman) men who applied 2864 C1 Total first-time, first-year (freshman) women who applied 3830 C4 Total first time, first year (freehman) man who were admitted 1405

-C1 Total first-time, first-year (freshman) men who were admitted 1495 C1 Total first-time, first-year (freshman) women who were admitted 2144

-C1 Total full-time, first-time, first-year (freshman) men who enrolled 536 C1 Total part-time, first-time, first-year (freshman) men who enrolled 0

-C1 Total full-time, first-time, first-year (freshman) women who enrolled 706 C1 Total part-time, first-time, first-year (freshman) women who enrolled 0
+C1 Total first-time, first-year (freshman) men who applied 2966 C1 Total first-time, first-year (freshman) women who applied 4351 7317 C1 Total first-time, first-year (freshman) men who were admitted 1665 C1 Total first-time, first-year (freshman) women who were admitted 2757 4422 C1 Total full-time, first-time, first-year (freshman) men who enrolled 494 C1 Total part-time, first-time, first-year (freshman) men who enrolled 0 C1 Total full-time, first-time, first-year (freshman) women who enrolled 719 C1 Total part-time, first-time, first-year (freshman) women who enrolled 0 1213